realA10001986/Time-Circuits-Display/README.md

 ### The Config Portal

-Knowing the device's IP address enables you to enter the Config Portal: Direct your browser to http://a.b.c.d (a.b.c.d being the Ip address as shown in the last step above) and configure other settings on the "Setup" page, first and foremost NTP server (if available) and your time zone.
+Knowing the device's IP address enables you to enter the Config Portal: Direct your browser to http://a.b.c.d (a.b.c.d being the Ip address as shown in the last step above) and configure other settings on the "Setup" page, first and foremost your time zone.
 If the time zone isn't set correctly, the clock will show a wrong time, and DST (daylight saving) will not be switched on/off correctly.

 | ![The_Config_Portal](https://user-images.githubusercontent.com/76924199/198831635-8cfef3ca-a06e-4321-b2fd-d23cc1e91c56.jpg) |
 |:--:|